-1509/10 - IB Computer Science, Standard Level - year 1 and 2

-The intent of this course is to make students aware of how computer scientists work and communicate with each other and with other stakeholders in the successful development and implementation of IT solutions.
+1511/12 - IB Computer Science, Higher Level - year 1 and 2 Elective Course: 2 Credits Prerequisite: Intro to Computer Science The intent of this course is to make students aware of how computer scientists work and communicate with each other and with other stakeholders in the successful development and implementation of IT solutions.
 While the methodology used to solve problems in computer science may take a wide variety of forms, the IB Computer Science course emphasizes the need for both a theoretical and practical approach.
 This course will develop and apply the students' information and communication technology skills in the study of computer science to communicate information confidently and effectively while also raising awareness of the moral, ethical, social, economic and environmental implications of using science and technology.
 Students will develop an appreciation of the possibilities and limitations associated with continued developments in IT systems and computer science.